The most beautiful film music to play on the piano

 Re-discover 10 cinematic masterpieces, as well as the soundtracks which contributed to their success.
 For each piece, we have included a link to the Tomplay sheet music.
 Each piece of piano sheet music contains an audio recording of the work and/or a play-along recording of the orchestra to accompany you.

 There's no great film without music!
 Since the very first silent films, music has accompanied and illustrated the storyline.
 The direction and soundtracks are closely tied to give birth to the film's atmosphere and thus create an emotional link between the work and those watching.

-Let's head off for a journey between music and cinematic art…
+Let us now head off for a journey between music and cinematic art…